 Let’s Put All of the Baggage on the Table

-It’s a long journey from slavery to Dilbert.
-I’m not equating the two.
-Discussions in corporate life are beginning to shift.
-We’re living in an era where employee motivation is referred to as engagement and employees as talent.
+Trends in corporate life have and will continue to shift, however slowly.
+Employee motivation is now referred to as engagement and employees as talent.
 Yet the slow-moving behemoth that characterizes much of the corporate mindset still does not really understand how human relationships work.
 While there is a glimmer of realization that companies need to “leverage” people power, the fundamental beliefs that drive business are still built on a lack of understanding – and appreciation of human dynamics.

 If we agree that relationships are the gold standard of the work of the future – the lifeblood of personal and organizational success, nothing less than major change will make that possible.
 If we believe that thriving relationships are a sign of good health, we must take steps to contribute to the growth of that collective well-being.

 In Part 2, we’ll talk about rethinking workplace relationships.
 What’ our vision?
 We’ll consider some recent contributions from neuroscience about the nature of the social brain and emotional contagion, which should influence how we structure new processes and systems that enhance how we relate to each other at work.

 Cynicism won’t get us there.
 We can all agree that the old models are not working.
 Our real work is to imagine the new ones – together.

 Join our mailing list and receive our occasional mailings!